yahiaehab10/VideoClassifyNet-TensorFlow/README.md

 ```

 ## License
-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.

----
+This project was given and managed by the GIU